 FIFTH GENERATION - Claude Egbert Milam (5 May 1886 - 16 Oct 1961)

 Claude acquired the name "Dod" because as a child he tried to say "Claude" but what came out was "Dod".
 He was therefore "Dod" all his life.
 Interestingly, Grandfather Dod came up with nicknames for some of his children: his oldest son, Freer became "Jack" and his daughter, Martha, became "Pat" and his youngest son, Claude Jr., became "Dix" which stuck for his whole life.

 On 5 AUG 1911, at age 25, Dod married Girtha Jane FISHER, daughter of Rev. Perry Davis FISHER, a Methodist minister, and Anneliza CASTO, when she was 22 years old.
 Girtha Jane was born on 27 APR 1889 in Jackson County.

 In the early 1920's Dod was appointed Deputy Sheriff for the Poca District of Kanawha County; the Sheriff was S. B. Jarett.
 My mother's family recalled Dod Milam coming by on horseback collecting taxes from the farmers who lived along Frogs Creek.
-So it was probably no surprise to anyone that in 1926, Dod ran for the Kanawha County Commission which included the state capital city of Charleston.
-Uncle Dix has said that Dod funded his election campaign himself.
+So it was probably no surprise to anyone that in 1926, Dod ran in the Democratic Primary for the Kanawha County Commission apparently for the Poca District.